lovitel/ansible-lint-rules/README.rst

 Why so many shell module lint?
 ---------------------------------------------------------

 Because user may want to use a command to correct use.
-Since we separete these rule, user can disable specific rule easily.
+Since we separate these rule, user can disable specific rule easily.

 If you can manage playbook your self, consider set `skip_ansible_lint` tag.